What is Retinitis Pigmentosa?

 How to Evaluate and Treat Retinitis Pigmentosa?

-Important evaluation steps in retinitis pigmentosa includes proper documentation of central vision and peripheral visual field deficit.
+Important evaluation steps in retinitis pigmentosa include proper documentation of central vision and peripheral visual field deficit.
 An electroretinogram that measures the electrical activity of the photoreceptor cells in the retina is sometimes used to characterize the subtype of the disorder.

 Schedule a Consultation